Court of Protection, Health & Welfare Specialists

-As Legal Aid Contract holders we are able to complete an assessment and provide you with advice regarding the availability of Legal Aid under our contract with the Legal Aid Agency.
+As legal aid contract holders we are able to complete an eligibility assessment and provide you with advice regarding the availability of legal aid under our contract with the Legal Aid Agency.

-Non-means-tested Legal Aid is available for cases brought under Section 21A of the Mental Capacity Act 2005.
-These are cases in relation to Deprivation of Liberty Safeguards.
-(DOLS)
+Non-means-tested Legal Aid is available on behalf of P in challenges brought under section 21a of the Mental Capacity Act 2005.
+These are cases in relation to Deprivation of Liberty Safeguards (DoLS)

-As Mental Capacity and Mental Health specialists we are able to provide advice and experience across a full complement of issues, many of which are intrinsically linked.
-We are able to deliver a cohesive service, giving you confidence across the full spectrum of mental health and capacity related problems.
+As Mental Capacity and Mental Health specialists we are able to provide advice and experience across a full range of issues.
+Our blended expertise means we are able to deliver a cohesive service, giving you confidence in all types of mental capacity cases.